 Administrative Educational Support Policy

 The Administrative Advisory Council’s Educational Support Program is designed to provide financial assistance to administrators for registration, tuition, and purchasing textbooks and materials that are part of continuing educational activities.
 This can include coursework that is part of obtaining a bachelor's degree or graduate school, or non-degree program coursework.
-The amount will not exceed $200 for any one person per fiscal year.
+The amount will not exceed $500 for any one person per fiscal year.
+Funds are limited; therefore, members of the AAC will assess each request against the availability of funds each fiscal year.

 - The employee must be a regular full-time or regular part-time employee (working at least 1,000 hours annually) designated as an administrator at Gettysburg College, and employed by the College for a minimum of one year.